His Eminence the Eighth Dorzong Rinpoche

 This sadhana is held every 12 years and takes almost one month

 to complete.
-The young Dorzong Rinpoche joined in the practice
+The young Kyabje Dorzong Rinpoche joined in the practice

 and completed the ritual entirely from memory.
 A large assembly